schneiderfelipe/ellie/README.md

         }))
 ```

-Of course,
-you could write function providers in any programming language.
-For more on function specifications,
-take a look at the [OpenAI official guide](https://platform.openai.com/docs/guides/gpt/function-calling).
+You can write function providers in any programming language.
+For more information on function specifications, refer to the [OpenAI official guide](https://platform.openai.com/docs/guides/gpt/function-calling).

 ## Detailed output